Best Mattresses Made in the USA (2026)

 Motion Isolation: 3.7/5

 The WinkBed mattress comes in three different firmness options, as well as a Plus model made for sleepers over 230 pounds.
 We tried out the mid-range Luxury Firm model and rated it at 6.5/10, a true medium-firm feel.
-Despite this, our testers noted that the WinkBed has a more on-top feel. โ€œIt is somehow firm with a light touch,โ€ said average-weight tester Sosha Lewis, who loved the mattress on her back. โ€œIโ€™ve never even slept on my back, but it feels really good on the WinkBed.โ€

 The edges of the WinkBed also possess the same sturdy feel.
-Melanie was able to sit on the edge of the mattress without sinking, but lying down is where she felt really secure. โ€œThe WinkBed had really stellar edge support in all three sleeping positions,โ€ she said. โ€œIf my eyes had been closed, I would not have been able to tell you I was near the edge.โ€
+Mattress tester Melanie Kassel was able to sit on the edge of the mattress without sinking, but lying down is where she felt really secure. โ€œThe WinkBed had really stellar edge support in all three sleeping positions,โ€ she said. โ€œIf my eyes had been closed, I would not have been able to tell you I was near the edge.โ€

-Melanie didnโ€™t have the same experience in the response test. โ€œI thought the WinkBed would be bouncier, given its status as a high-quality hybrid,โ€ she said. โ€œIt doesnโ€™t trap me or leave me sunken into the surface, but itโ€™s a lot less responsive than I expected.โ€ She believed the pillow top was a bit too thick and plush, which may have dampened the effect of the springs below.
+Unfortunately, Melanie didnโ€™t have the same spectacular experience during the response test. โ€œI thought the WinkBed would be bouncier, given its status as a high-quality hybrid,โ€ she said. โ€œIt doesnโ€™t trap me or leave me sunken into the surface, but itโ€™s a lot less responsive than I expected.โ€ She believed the pillow top was a bit too thick and plush, which may have dampened the effect of the springs below.

 If you want top-notch bounce, check out the Titan Plus Core.
 Otherwise, read more about this bed in our WinkBed mattress review.